security-force-monitor/research-handbook/source/units-relations.rst

 Relation
 ########

-The ``relation`` claim type describes how a :ref:`unit` relates to another :ref:`unit`.
+The :ref:`relation` claim type describes how a :ref:`unit` relates to another :ref:`unit`.
 This can be used to model a hierarchical "tree" where one :ref:`unit` is subordinate to another, or it can also be used to model joint-task force or other multi-unit grouping where the grouping is comprised of members from multiple different units.

 Relation: Summary of claim attributes
 *************************************